-The Balmoral Guesthouse is a lovely guesthouse right next to Edinburgh's bustling city centre and the New Town.
-We provide bed and breakfast accommodation within a short walking distance of Edinburgh's major tourist destinations.
+The Balmoral Guesthouse is a friendly, family guesthouse close to Edinburgh's bustling city centre and the New Town, providing bed and breakfast accommodation within a short walking distance of Edinburgh's major tourist destinations.
 We are a small family run guest house and we are highly recommended in the Lonely Planet Scotland and Europe editions, the Let's go (Edinburgh) guide and a number of online reviews.
-Please browse through our website to find out more about our Edinburgh B&B facilities.
-We have recently upgraded all our rooms to offer en-suite bathrooms for all our rooms apart from one which has its own private bathroom just outside the bedroom door.
+Please browse through our website to find out more about our Edinburgh bed and breakfast accommodation.

-The Balmoral Guesthouse is a long established early Victorian family house which offers great bed and breakfast accommodation for visitors coming to Scotland’s Capital City, Edinburgh.
-Our guest house is in the Pilrig area of Edinburgh within a short walking distance of Edinburgh’s main visitor attractions.
+The Balmoral Guesthouse is an early Victorian family house which offers great bed and breakfast accommodation for visitors coming to Scotland’s Capital City, Edinburgh.
+Our guest house is in the North East sector of Edinburgh within a short walking distance of Edinburgh’s main visitor attractions.
 Pilrig St is a pleasant residential street which has a mix of traditional Georgian and Victorian townhouses.
 Our guesthouse would have been home to a typical merchant family around the mid 1850’s when Edinburgh and Leith were booming during the industrial revolution.
-Our B&B is in very close proximity to excellent restaurants, pubs and shops.
-Our new and vastly overbudget Edinburgh Tram network will soon link St Andrews Square directly to Edinburgh Airport.
-We are about 10 minutes walk from St Andrews Square.
+We are close to excellent restaurants, pubs and shops.
+The Edinburgh Tram network now links York Place directly to Edinburgh Airport.
+We are about 10 minutes walk from York Place tram stop.

 Our lovely Edinburgh Guest house sits on the edge of Edinburgh’s New town district and about 1 mile from the old Port of Leith where the Famous Royal Yacht Britannia is now permanently berthed .